-- 1. The bishop shall designate another active or former bishop to be presiding officer. - 2.
+- 1. The conference superintendent shall designate an active or former bishop who is not the bishop presiding over the annual conference where the respondent has membership or is serving to be presiding officer. - 2.
 The trial for a clergy member shall be convened as provided in JPP 9, with the pool of thirty-five or more persons to consist of ordained clergy from the respondent's annual conference.

 If there are not enough persons in appropriate categories in an annual conference to complete the pool, additional persons may be appointed from other annual conferences.
-All appointments to the pool shall be made by the presiding elders (district superintendents).
+All appointments to the pool shall be made by the presiding elders.
 Special consideration should be given so that the pool includes persons representative of racial, age, ethnic, and gender diversity.
 Persons excluded by virtue of JPP 9.3, shall not be included in the trial court pool.

 3. The secretary of the court shall at the conclusion of the proceedings send all trial documents to the secretary of the annual conference, who shall keep them in custody.
 Such documents are to be held in a confidential file and shall not be released for other than appeal or new trial purposes without a signed release from both the clergyperson charged and the presiding officer of the trial that tried the case.
 If an appeal is taken, the secretary shall forward the materials forthwith to the president of the committee on appeals.
-After the appeal has been heard, the records shall be returned to the secretary of the annual conference unless a further appeal on a question of law has been made to the Connectional Committee on Appeals, in which case the relevant documents shall be forwarded to the secretary of that body.
+After the appeal has been heard, the records shall be returned to the secretary of the annual conference unless a further appeal on a question of law has been made to the Connectional Council on Appeals, in which case the relevant documents shall be forwarded to the secretary of that body.